sheix-khizar/HTML-CSS-JavaScript-Projects-3/README.md

 # Simple HTML, CSS & JavaScript Projects

-Welcome to my collection of **10 mini JavaScript projects** built with **HTML, CSS, and Vanilla JS**.
+Welcome to my collection of **mini JavaScript projects** built with **HTML, CSS, and Vanilla JS**.
 These beginner-friendly apps are great for learning core concepts through fun and useful mini-tools. 🎯

 ## 🔗 Live Demos